VLambret/smells/doc/analysis_structure_architecture_decision_record.md

 * Options
     * Directional analysis structures (Analysis system reproduce files system)

-        * Analysis -> Rc<RefCell<Analysis>>> for both parent and children
+        * Reference counter within Analysis fields, with Rc<RefCell<Analysis>>> for both parent and children
           * Pros: Allow precise management of ownership between parents/children in analysis tree, <br>
                       keeping intact the real data organization, with internal mutability
           * Cons: Very technical, complex, unintelligible

+        * Precise management of lifetimes within Analysis fields,<br>
-        * Analysis -> parent: Option<& 'a RefCell<Analysis<'a>>>,<br>
+      with parent: Option<& 'a RefCell<Analysis<'a>>>,<br>
-          children: Option<BTreeMap<FileName, RefCell<Analysis<'a>>>>
+         and children: Option<BTreeMap<FileName, RefCell<Analysis<'a>>>>
             * Pros: sames as above
             * Cons: same as above, uncertainties about lifetime of children analysis

+        * Parent owns children, direct parent-to-children access, and XPath-like system to access parent
+            * Pros: Easy to navigate in the tree and find any element
+            * Cons: Every access to analysis must start from the root, with no direct access to parent

     * Indirectionnal analysis structures (flat organization, loss of real file system)

-        * Analysis tree -> BTreeMap < NodeId, Node { analysis, parent, children } >
+        * Analysis tree into a BTreeMap < NodeId, Node { analysis, parent, children } >
             * Pros: No ownership/lifetime issues, direct access to parent/children
             * Cons: extra features compare to HashMap seem unnecessary (ordered keys)

-        * Analysis tree -> HashMap < NodeId, Node { analysis, parent, children } >
+        * Analysis tree into a HashMap < NodeId, Node { analysis, parent, children } >
             * Pros compared to BTreeMap: Operation are usually faster, use less memory
             * Cons compared to BtreeMap: n/a

-        * Analysis tree -> Vec < Nodes { analysis, parent, children } > with vector index
+        * Analysis tree into a Vec < Nodes { analysis, parent, children } > with vector index
             * Pros: Very simple, no ownership/lifetime issues, direct access to parent/children
             * Cons: Highly error-prone

-        * XPath-like system
-            * Pros: Easy to navigate in the tree and find any element
-            * Cons: Every access to analysis must start from the root, with no direct access to parent

-        * Analysis -> Arena Memory Allocation, all analysis owned by a single Arena
+        * All Analysis owned by a single Arena (Arena Memory Allocation)
           * Pros: No ownership/lifetime issues
           * Cons: - memory efficiency if there are frequent analysis updates, we can do the same with maps